rayzr522/JSONMessage/README.md

             .subtitle(player);
 ```

-The only thing to note is that for subtitles you don't pass in times, as that's completely handled by the orginial title.
+The only thing to note is that for subtitles you don't pass in times, as that's completely handled by the original title.

 > Note: If you don't have the following features then please make sure to download the latest version of the class file